jbpawlik/SwimNW/README.md

 3:45 - Slowly trying to figure out how to use long presses to interact with markers.

 4:40 - Added a dialogue that pops up when you long press, asking if you want to make a new marker.
 Still needs to navigate you to the NewMarker screen.

+4:45 - NM, just fixed that.
+Going to wrap things up and submit this project.

+#### Saturday 9/25

+7:30 - I'm just going to keep writing in this README to track how I'm doing.
+Before I went to bed last night I was researching the app store approval process.
+It's not that bad (fingers crossed) and makes me think I can submit this in 2-3 days (toes twisted).

+8:20 - Trying to learn enough about props to save temporary coordinates from the longPress so that they can be used in the NewMarker form.
+I think I should have learned this from the lessons but I didn't quite grasp it at the time.